-Cindy has extensive project management experience as a publisher, writer, editor and executive assistant.
-Her involvement with young-onset dementia began when her father-in-law was diagnosed at age 52, and continues with her husband who was diagnosed in 2007 at age 48.
-As a member of the Southwood Young Onset Care Partner Group, Cindy knows there is a better way to help people facing dementia to enjoy a desirable quality of life.
-Through recreation activities, being with peers and having skilled support to pursue one’s interests, she will ensure that YouQuest provides an inviting place to belong and gives families true opportunities for respite.
+Cindy’s experience with young-onset dementia began when her father-in-law was diagnosed with Alzheimer’s at age 52, and continues with her husband who was diagnosed in 2007 with neurocognitive brain degeneration at age 48.
+Her goal is to help people living with dementia – and their care partners – enjoy a desirable quality of life.
+Through recreation activities, being with peers and having skilled support to pursue one’s interests, she believes that YouQuest provides an inviting place to belong and gives families true opportunities for respite.

 John left his career as an estate administrator with a national bank at age 48 because he experienced cognitive difficulties due to dementia.
 Although he no longer participates in many of his favourite sports, he strives to stay active and has found a welcome place in Calgary’s vibrant disc golf community.
 John contributes his ideas to YouQuest from a user’s point of view, and enjoys seeing how the service is evolving.
 He puts a focus on keeping things positive for his family.
 YouQuest will embody his personal motto, to ‘have a good day, every day’ for the benefit of all people and their families living with reality of young onset dementia.

 MARY ELLEN SELBY

 Mary Ellen has over 25 years of business experience as a senior human resources leader in a variety of industries including Oil and Gas, Transportation, Residential Real Estate, Agriculture and Not for Profit organizations.
 She has a breadth of Human Resources expertise, in addition to deep proficiency in leadership coaching, organizational design, and talent management.
 She is currently a consultant to organizations on human resources issues, in addition to devoting much of her time to volunteering with not for profit organizations.
 She has an MBA from the University of Calgary and a Bachelor of Arts from the University of Alberta.
 As a care partner for a parent with dementia, Mary-Ellen is committed to treating people living with dementia with respect and compassion.